evanbernard/MiniNeuralNets/README.md

 ```python
 nn = Perceptron(activation=sigmoid, error=mse)
 ```
 This will store a perceptron in nn, which contains the weights, activation function, error function and accuracy for the model.
 To train the model, you call `nn.train`, passing the training algorithm of your choice, along with the arguments needed for your chosen training algorithm.
-As an example, to train a model using gradient descent on inputs `x`, answers `y`, with 1000 iterations, you pass the following parameters:
+As an example, to train a model using gradient descent on inputs `x`, labels `y`, with 1000 epochs, you pass the following parameters:
 ```python
 nn.train(gradient_descent, x, y, 1000)
 ```